View all web browser and mobile devices available in our cloud-based test lab.

 Mobile testing continues to increase in importance.
 And it’s important to have the right strategy and tools for each type of mobile testing.
 Here, you’ll learn what mobile testing is — and get the basics you need to conquer it.

-Mobile device testing is the process by which mobile apps are tested for functionality, usability, and consistency.
-Testing app on mobile devices can be done manually or with automation.
+Mobile testing for applications is the process by which mobile apps are tested for functionality, usability, and consistency.
+Mobile app testing on mobile devices can be done manually or with automation.

-Mobile testing is important for many reasons.
+Mobile app testing is important for many reasons.
 Mobile apps are important for conducting business.
 And to make sure that mobile apps work properly, it’s critical to test them.

 In this blog, you’ll get an overview of testing mobile applications, including: